Narrow-gauge railway: Industrial use

 Many narrow-gauge railways were part of industrial enterprises and served primarily as industrial railways, rather than general carriers.
 Common uses for these industrial narrow-gauge railways included mining, logging, construction, tunnelling, quarrying, and conveying agricultural products.
 Extensive narrow-gauge networks were constructed in many parts of the world; 19th-century mountain logging operations often used narrow-gauge railways to transport logs from mill to market.
 Significant sugarcane railways still operate in Cuba, Fiji, Java, the Philippines, and Queensland, and narrow-gauge railway equipment remains in common use for building tunnels.

 Introduction of internal combustion

-In 1897, a manganese mine in the Lahn valley in Germany was using two benzine-fueled locomotives with single cylinder internal combustion engines on the 500mm gauge tracks of their mine railway; these locomotives were made by the Deutz Gas Engine Company (Gasmotorenfabrik Deutz), now Deutz AG.
-Another early use of internal combustion was to power a narrow-gauge locomotive was in 1902.
+In 1897, a manganese mine in the Lahn valley in Germany was using two benzine-fuelled locomotives with single cylinder internal combustion engines on the 500 mm gauge tracks of their mine railway; these locomotives were made by the Deutz Gas Engine Company (Gasmotorenfabrik Deutz), now Deutz AG.
+Another early use of internal combustion to power a narrow-gauge locomotive was in 1902.
 F. C. Blake built a 7 hp petrol locomotive for the Richmond Main Sewerage Board sewage plant at Mortlake.
 This gauge locomotive was probably the third petrol-engined locomotive built.